aurelia/templating-router/README.md

 # aurelia-templating-router

-This library is part of the [Aurelia](http://www.aurelia.io/) platform and contains an extensible HTML templating engine supporting databinding, custom elements, attached behaviors and more.
+This library is part of the [Aurelia](http://www.aurelia.io/) platform and contains an implementation of the RouteLoader interface for use with the router module.
+It also contains a custom element that allows the templating engine to display the current route.

 > To keep up to date on [Aurelia](http://www.aurelia.io/), please visit and subscribe to [the official blog](http://blog.aurelia.io/) and [our email list](http://eepurl.com/ces50j).
 We also invite you to [follow us on twitter](https://twitter.com/aureliaeffect).
 If you have questions look around our [Discourse forums](https://discourse.aurelia.io/), chat in our [community on Discord](https://discord.gg/RBtyM6u) or use [stack overflow](http://stackoverflow.com/search?q=aurelia).
 Documentation can be found [in our developer hub](http://aurelia.io/docs).